mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 Congratulations!
 You can now watch the movie ("FinalProduct.mp4") and hopefully learn something while you do!🎉🎉

 # Can I Use This To Learn Language X?
-Yes! ...If X=Chinese and your native language is English, otherwise *not yet*!
-This will likely become a real possibility if/when I change the NLP engine from being a local one to something more like Googles NLP API.
+Yes! ...but I need some time to bring this to Azure and ironing out the wrincles of getting access to copyrighted material.
+Hold tight, it will be here soon!

 # What's Happening Internally
 Roughly speaking, it uses the subtitles for a movie to determine what sentences (well, whatever you call the length of speech that fits in a subtitle) you will understand.
-It then switches to the Chinese audio for the movie when it gets to a subtitle you would understand, and then afterwards switches back, easy!
+It then switches to the Mandarin audio for the movie when it gets to a subtitle you would understand, and then afterwards switches back, easy!
 Or so you would think! (😭)

-It turns out there's a lot more to making this into a *quality* experience you would both *want* to participate in and which will *optimally* teach you Chinese.
+It turns out there's a lot more to making this into a *quality* experience you would both *want* to participate in and which will *optimally* teach you Mandarin.
 Spoiler alert, the software isn't there yet, but it has come a long way!

 Read on for the gorey details about the technical challenges (this is the fun part)..